Distributed manufacturing

 Distributed manufacturing, also known as distributed production, cloud producing, distributed digital manufacturing, and local manufacturing, is a form of decentralized manufacturing practiced by enterprises using a network of geographically dispersed manufacturing facilities that are coordinated using information technology.
 It can also refer to local manufacture via the historic cottage industry model, or manufacturing that takes place in the homes of consumers.

 Enterprise

 In enterprise environments, the primary attribute of distributed manufacturing is the ability to create value at geographically dispersed locations.
 For example, shipping costs could be minimized when products are built geographically close to their intended markets.
 Also, products manufactured in a number of small facilities distributed over a wide area can be customized with details adapted to individual or regional tastes.
 Manufacturing components in different physical locations and then managing the supply chain to bring them together for final assembly of a product is also considered a form of distributed manufacturing.
-Digital networks combined with additive manufacturing allow companies a decentralized and geographically independent distributed production (cloud manufacturing).
+Digital networks combined with additive manufacturing allow companies decentralized and geographically independent distributed production (cloud manufacturing).